weiyuhl/Jasmine3/koog-0.5.4/docs/docs/streaming-api.md

 The structured data approach includes the following key components:

-1. **MarkdownStructuredDataDefinition**: a class to help you define the schema and examples for structured data in Markdown format.
+1. **MarkdownStructureDefinition**: a class to help you define the schema and examples for structured data in Markdown format.
 2. **markdownStreamingParser**: a function to create a parser that processes a stream of Markdown chunks and emits events.